reutdayan/Arkanoid-Game/README.md

 Try to break all the blocks.

 ## How to Start?
-1. Download the code to your idea.
+1. Download the code to your IDE.
-2. Add ant librery.
+2. Add `ant` library.
 3. Add the build file to ant.
 4. Compile and run :)